sheffield-bioinformatics-core/refine-demo/demo.md

 ## Things to try

 - Can you split the `Birth` column into Year, Month and Day?
-- Can you make the `Smokes` column suitable for analysis?
 - Tidy up the `Weight` column for analysis
 - The `Race` column contains one value that is very suspicious...Can you find it and change it to something suitable?
 - Look at the `State` column and try faceting / clustering?.
 Are there any entries that should be joined into one?
 You may need to experiment with different clustering methods.